JaKooLit/HyprLanD/README.md

 d.)
 Installation of Asus-ROG-utilities are entirely optional.
 This is only for Asus Laptop. if you select no, will skip the step.

+## ✨ NVIDIA-Hyprland notes:
+- kindly note, on configs I added all the nvidia variables from Hyprland wiki [`Link`](https://wiki.hyprland.org/Nvidia/) but by default they are not enabled.
+I've had issues like OBS not recording, or intermittent crashing etc, on my laptop.
+Check the ~/.config/hypr/configs/exec.conf and uncomment one by one to try.
+You can read through Hyprland-Wiki for some guidance.

 ## ✨ Manual Installation and Notes:
 #### you can copy, create, change, however, would appreciate to submit like a pull request or issues if you have a better solution / changes so we will all improve :)